ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * regcntr_id - character (10) – Mandatory (refers to a Registration Center stored in Registration Center)
    * machine_id - character (10) – Mandatory (refers to a Machine stored in Machine Masterdata)
    * is_active - boolean - Mandatory
+2. Validate if the Registration Center belongs to the Zone of Admin or belongs to a child Zone of the Admin’s Zone
+3. Validate if the Registration Center belongs to the Zone of Machine or belongs to a child Zone of the Machine’s Zone
+4. Validate if the Machine belongs to the Zone of Admin or belongs to a child Zone of the Admin’s Zone
+5. Validate if the Registration Center and Machine received are not in decommissioned state
+6. If the above conditions in point 2, 3, 4 and 5 are not met, throw respective error messages.
+Refer messages section
-2. Responds with the Machine Id and Center ID for the mapping of Machine and Center created successfully
+7. If the Machine ID is already mapped to another Registration Center ID and the mapping is Active, throw an appropriate error
-1. The component restricts the bulk creation of Master Data
-1. In case of Exceptions, system triggers error messages as received from the Database.
+8. If the mapping is Inactive, create the new mapping
+9. Store the default language code against the mapping
+10. If the Registration Center ID - Machine ID mapping already exist but is in Inactive state, re-activate the mapping
+11. In case of Exceptions/Success, system should trigger relevant messages.
+Refer “Messages” sectione.

 #### B. Delete a Center-Machine mapping in the Center-Machine mapping Master Database

-Upon receiving a request to delete a Center-Machine mapping with the input parameters (regcntr_id, machine_id), the system updates the is_deleted flag to true in the Center-Machine mapping Database against the input received
+Upon receiving a request to delete a Center-Machine mapping with the input parameters (regcntr_id, machine_id), the system updates the is_active flag to false in the Center-Machine mapping Database against the input received

 Refer below for the process:
 1. Validates if all required input parameters have been received as listed below for each specific request
    * regcntr_id - character (36) - Mandatory
    * machine_id - character (36) - Mandatory
-2. Deleted record are not be deleted again
-1. Responds with data not found error if deleted record is received in the request.
-1. Responds with the Machine Id and Center ID for the mapping of Machine and Center deleted successfully
+2. Validate if the Registration Center belongs to the Zone of Admin or belongs to a child Zone of the Admin’s Zone
+3. Validate if the Machine belongs to the Zone of Admin or belongs to a child Zone of the Admin’s Zone
+4. If the above conditions in point 3 and 4 are not met, throw respective error messages.
+Refer messages section
+5. If the mapping does not exist or is in inactive state, throw an appropriate error
-1. In case of Exceptions, system triggers relevant error messages .
+6. In case of Exceptions/Success, system should trigger relevant messages.
+Refer “Messages” section

-### 2.11 Mappings of Registration Center and Device - Create/Read/Delete [**[↑]**](#table-of-contents)
+### 2.11 Mappings of Registration Center and Device - Map/Unmap/Read [**[↑]**](#table-of-contents)
 #### A. Create a mapping record of Device and Center in Device-Center Mapping Master Database
-Upon receiving a request to add a mapping of Device and Center with the input parameters (regcntr_id, device_id, and is_active), the system stores the Mapping of Device and Center in the Database
+Upon receiving a request to add a mapping of Device and Center with the input parameters (regcntr_id, device_id), the system stores the Mapping of Device and Center in the Database

 Refer below for the process:
 1. Validates if all required input parameters have been received as listed below for each specific request
    * regcntr_id - character (10) – Mandatory (refers to a Registration Center stored in Registration Center)
    * device_id - character (36) – Mandatory (refers to a Device stored in Device Masterdata)
-   * is_active - boolean - Mandatory
+2. Validate if the Registration Center belongs to the Zone of Admin or belongs to a child Zone of the Admin’s Zone
+3. Validate if the Registration Center belongs to the Zone of Device or belongs to a child Zone of the Device’s Zone
+4. Validate if the Device belongs to the Zone of Admin or belongs to a child Zone of the Admin’s Zone
+5. Validate if the Registration Center and Device received are not in decommissioned state
+6. If the above conditions in point 2, 3, 4 and 5 are not met, throw respective error messages.
+Refer messages section
-2. Responds with the Device Id and Center ID for the mapping of Device and Center created successfully
+7. If the Device ID is already mapped to another Registration Center ID and the mapping is Active, throw an appropriate error
-1. The component restricts the bulk creation of Master Data
-1. In case of Exceptions, system triggers error messages as received from the Database.
+8. If the mapping is Inactive, create the new mapping
+9. Store the default language code against the mapping
+10. If the Registration Center ID - Device ID mapping already exist but is in Inactive state, re-activate the mapping
+11. In case of Exceptions/Success, system should trigger relevant messages.
+Refer “Messages” section

-#### B. Delete a Center-Device mapping in the Center-Device mapping Master Database
+#### B. Unmap a Center-Device mapping in the Center-Device mapping Master Database
-Upon receiving a request to delete a Center-Device mapping with the input parameters (regcntr_id, device_id), the system updates the is_deleted flag to true in the Center-Device mapping Database against the input received
+Upon receiving a request to delete a Center-Device mapping with the input parameters (regcntr_id, device_id), the system updates the is_active flag to false in the Center-Device mapping Database against the input received

 Refer below for the process:
 1. Validates if all required input parameters have been received as listed below for each specific request
    * regcntr_id - character (36) - Mandatory
    * device_id - character (36) - Mandatory
-2. Deleted record should not be deleted again
-1. Responds with data not found error if deleted record is received in the request
-1. Responds with the Device Id and Center ID for the mapping of Device and Center deleted successfully
+2. Validate if the Registration Center belongs to the Zone of Admin or belongs to a child Zone of the Admin’s Zone
+3. Validate if the Device belongs to the Zone of Admin or belongs to a child Zone of the Admin’s Zone
+4. If the above conditions in point 3 and 4 are not met, throw respective error messages.
+Refer messages section 5 If the mapping does not exist or is in inactive state, throw an appropriate error
-1. In case of Exceptions, system triggers relevant error messages.
+6. In case of Exceptions/Success, system should trigger relevant messages.
+Refer “Messages” section

 #### C. Fetch Device-Center History record based on the timestamp received